November 15, 2018-January 21, 2019

 General Admission $9

 Downtown on Ice outdoor skating rink, LA's biggest outdoor rink with the smallest admission price, gets underway.
-As an original Southland tradition and a favorite holiday destination, the community rink is open everyday November 14, 2013 through January 20, 2014.
-Celebrating its 16th season spectacular at picturesque Pershing Square, 532 South Olive, the facility boasts a medley of FREE events including a winter concert series, the Winter Holiday Festival (Dec.
-14th, championship skating exhibitions, broomball games, and more.
+As an original Southland tradition and a favorite holiday destination, the community rink is open everyday during the skating season.
+Picturesque Pershing Square boasts a medley of FREE events including a winter concert series, the Winter Holiday Festival, championship skating exhibitions, broomball games, and more.

 Framed by towering skyscrapers and stunning historical landmarks, the spacious rink is made possible through collaboration with the City of Los Angeles Department of Recreation and Parks, Councilmember 14th District, and Willy Bietak Productions which handles rink operations and management.
 The grand opening "ice breaker" ceremony is always a blast.